elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-halstatt-culture-transition-into-the-la-tne-culture.md

 url: /learn/history-of-the-world/questions/how-did-the-halstatt-culture-transition-into-the-la-tne-culture
 score: 9.0
 related_article1:
-    id: 160370
+    id: 160260
-    title: What are the distinctive pottery styles associated with the Beaker People and Corded Ware People?
+    title: >-
+        What were the distinctive physical and behavioral traits of the Celts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-distinctive-pottery-styles-associated-with-the-beaker-people-and-corded-ware-people
+    url: /learn/history-of-the-world/questions/what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts
 related_article2:
-    id: 160372
+    id: 159899
-    title: What are the main characteristics of Halstatt Culture's art and material goods?
+    title: >-
+        How did the geographic locations of Celtic tribes influence their cultural development?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-main-characteristics-of-halstatt-cultures-art-and-material-goods
+    url: /learn/history-of-the-world/questions/how-did-the-geographic-locations-of-celtic-tribes-influence-their-cultural-development
 related_article3:
-    id: 159919
+    id: 160253
-    title: What are the key features of Celtic metalwork and jewelry?
+    title: >-
+        How did Celtic architectural styles reflect their settlement patterns?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-key-features-of-celtic-metalwork-and-jewelry
+    url: /learn/history-of-the-world/questions/how-did-celtic-architectural-styles-reflect-their-settlement-patterns
 related_article4:
-    id: 160382
+    id: 160371
-    title: What was the tribal organization and social hierarchy in Celtic society?
+    title: >-
+        How did the burial practices of the Beaker People and Corded Ware People differ from other contemporary cultures?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-tribal-organization-and-social-hierarchy-in-celtic-society
+    url: /learn/history-of-the-world/questions/how-did-the-burial-practices-of-the-beaker-people-and-corded-ware-people-differ-from-other-contemporary-cultures
 related_article5:
-    id: 160176
+    id: 160390
-    title: What were the primary military tactics and weaponry used by the Celts?
+    title: >-
+        What were the geographic locations of major Celtic tribes?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-primary-military-tactics-and-weaponry-used-by-the-celts
+    url: /learn/history-of-the-world/questions/what-were-the-geographic-locations-of-major-celtic-tribes
 ---

 &nbsp;